pwighton/ci-qms/QM-001--QualityManual.md

 ----------------------------------------------------------------------

-__NewInstitue__ **SHALL** establish and maintain an Outsourced Activities procedure that minimally addresses the following:
+__NewInstitue__ **SHALL** establish and maintain an Outsourced Activities procedure that minimally addresses applicable requirements in ISO-9001:2015 Section 8.4 and ICH E6(R2) Sections 5.2 and 5.23 and the following:

 -   Creation and maintenance of a Qualified Vendor List (QVL)
 -   Vendor qualification for Contract Research Organizations (CROs),